mltony/nvda-browser-nav-bookmark-store/README.md

-# nvda-browser-nav-bookmark-store
+# Bookmark store for BrowserNav QuickJump bookmarks.
-Bookmark store for BrowserNav QuickJump bookmarks.
-This repository stores curated BrowserNav website definitions with bookmarks and is programmatically accessed by BrowserNav add-on.
+Bookmarks mark specific locations on websites and allow NVDA users to easily navigate between them.
+Please install BrowserNav add-on from NVDA add-on store in order to install any of these bookmarks.

 ## Available websites